Ella O'Neill: Life

 She was born in New Haven, Connecticut, the daughter of Bridget (née Lundigan) and Thomas Quinlan, both Irish immigrants from County Tipperary.
 Mary Ellen grew up in Cleveland, Ohio.
 Mary Ellen attended the Ursuline Academy on Euclid Avenue.
-At 15, she attended St. Mary's Academy and graduated with honors in music, playing Chopin's Polonaise for piano, op.
+Starting at age 15, in 1872, she attended St. Mary's Academy which would later become St. Mary's College in Notre Dame, Indiana.
+She graduated in 1875 with honors in music, playing Chopin's Polonaise for piano, op.
 22, at the commencement.

 Ella met James O'Neill at her father's house, and later married him on June 14, 1877 in Manhattan.

 Ella was on tour with James in San Francisco when in September 1878, her first son, James, Jr., was born in the house of one of the actor's friends.

 A second son, Edmund Burke O'Neill was born in 1883 in St. Louis.
 In late winter 1885, Ella left her sons with her mother in New York to be with James O'Neill while he was traveling in Denver.
 While she was away, both of her children contacted Measles and Edmund died in 1886.
 Ella blamed herself and James, Jr., who she believed gave Edmund the virus.
 Another son, Eugene O'Neill, was born in October 1888.
-Ella was administered Morphine while giving birth and became addicted to it, which she was cured of in 1914.
+Ella was administered morphine while giving birth and became addicted to it, which she was cured of in 1914.
 Her husband died in August 1920, and she died of a brain tumor on February 28, 1922.